The Swarm (roller coaster): Reception

-The Swarm received mixed responses in its opening season.
-The park declared the attraction a commercial disappointment in its following years, after disappointing guest attendance to the park; this partially led to the brief "Brave it backwards" feature in 2013.
 Blogger Nick Sim of Theme Park Tourist praised the attraction, saying that it packs "a number of incredible elements into its compact circuit".
 Sim stated the ride had "fallen just short of our sky-high expectations" mainly because of "its short ride time".
 He rated the ride 4 out of 5.
 Joanna Churchill of the Daily Mirror gave a review of the backwards ride, stating that it is "a whole new adrenaline-pumped experience that is simply not for the faint-hearted".
 Churchill stated that her "blood pressure and heart rate went through the roof", but "there was barely time to process what was happening before we were back on terra firma".

 In Mitch Hawker's worldwide Best Roller Coaster Poll, The Swarm debuted at position 68 out of the 365 roller coasters in the poll.
 When compared with other Wing Coasters debuting in the 2012 poll, The Swarm performed fairly well; X-Flight at Six Flags Great America ranked 58, Wild Eagle at Dollywood ranked 87, and Raptor at Gardaland ranked 113.
 It did not place in Amusement Today's Golden Ticket Awards in 2012, 2013 and 2014, but made its first appearance in 2015 ranked at 30.

-Despite the positive reviews, however, The Swarm failed to increase attendance.
-Park gate figures fell by 200,000 following the addition of the coaster.
-The park itself, as well as many others, have blamed the park's branding from 2009 to 2012 as the issue.